SpecFlowOSS/SpecFlow/CONTRIBUTING.md

    `master` branch in the repository.

 3. **Isolate and report the problem** &mdash; ideally create a reduced test case.
+Fill out the provided template.

 4. **Provide a screenshot or example code** &mdash; you might in a situation that is very tied to your specific use-case, so provide as much information as possible.

 Please try to be as detailed as possible in your report.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
+And fill out the issue template.
+If you don't provide this information, we have to ask them again from you.
 All these details will help developers to fix any potential bugs.

-Example:

-> Short and descriptive example bug report title
->
-> A summary of the issue and the environment in which it occurs.
-If suitable,
-> include the steps required to reproduce the bug.
->
-> 1. This is the first step
-> 2. This is the second step
-> 3. Further steps, etc.
->
-> `<url>` - a link to the reduced test case (e.g. a GitHub Gist)
->
-> Used SpecFlow Version: (1.9, 2.0, 2.1, ...)
-> Used Test Runner: (NUnit, XUnit, SpecFlow+Runner, MsTest, ...)
->
-> Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
-> merits).

 We move issues that need help, but may not be of a criticial nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/techtalk/SpecFlow/labels/up-for-grabs).
 This is a list of easier tasks that anybody who wants to get into SpecFlow development can try.
 Thank you!

-## Feature requests
+### Feature requests

 Feature requests are welcome.
 But please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you*